konrness/ContainerLabs/Labs/Lab-1.4-Python/README.md

 ## Explanation of Files

-`python-app.yaml` is the original deployment manifest.
+`python-app.yaml` is the original deployment manifest prior to adding AppDynamics.

-`python-app-instrumented.yaml` is a copy of python-app.yaml with the changes necessary to instrument with AppDynamics `agent-startup-config.yaml` is the namespace-wide Python agent configuration
+`python-app-instrumented.yaml` is a copy of python-app.yaml with the changes necessary to instrument with AppDynamics

+`agent-startup-config.yaml` is the namespace-wide Python agent configuration

 ## Explanation of Steps